JeremyM45/next-casino/README.md

  ## Known Bugs

 When both the player and dealer are dealt a perfect 21 upon the inital deal the dealer will still draw a new card.
 The game is still correctly ending as a tie regardless of the dealers 3rd card.

-Sometimes (very rare) when the dealer hits on an ace that should recalculate from 11 to 1 the dealer gets stuck and won't hit or bust
+(Might be fixed)